Outstanding Service

 Q. What about physicians working “at” a cap-exempt institution but “for” a cap-subject employer?

 A. It is not uncommon for a physician to work “at” a cap exempt institution, while working “for” a cap-subject employer.
 Consider, for example, that many private practice groups are incorporated as “for profit” entities, but their employees work at a university or university-affiliated non-profit hospital.
-A June 6, 2006 memorandum by USCIS Associate Director of Domestic Operations, Michael Aytes, recognizes that petitioners that are not themselves qualifying institutions may, in certain instances, claim an H-1B cap exemption.[10]
-The memorandum makes clear that it is not merely the act of working “at” the qualifying institution that exempts the petition from the cap.
-Rather, that the petition must also demonstrate that the beneficiary’s job duties directly and predominately further the normal, primary, or essential purpose, mission, objectives or function of the qualifying institution, namely, higher education or nonprofit or governmental research.
-Specifically, the memorandum requires that the petitioner establish that there is a “logical nexus” between the work performed by the beneficiary and the normal, primary, or essential work performed by the qualifying institution.
+This is addressed by the regulations at 8 CFR 214.2(h)(8)(iii)(F)(4).
+The regulation makes clear that it is not merely the act of working “at” the qualifying institution that exempts the petition from the cap.
+Rather, the petition must also demonstrate that the beneficiary’s job duties directly and predominately further the essential purpose, mission, objectives or functions of the qualifying institution. normal, primary, or essential purpose, mission, objectives or function of the qualifying institution, namely, higher education or nonprofit or governmental research.
+Essentially, there should be a logical nexus between the work performed by the beneficiary and the essential purpose, mission, objectives or functions.
 In the case of the private practice group, this argument can be successfully made where the beneficiary will assist in the training of medical residents, or is involved with institutional research.

 Q. If an H-1B physician changes from a cap-exempt to cap-subject, what are the obstacles?